 In Victorian times people believed that sports like running were bad for women because “excessive jumping will cause the uterus to be dislodged”.
-This seems laughable to most of us now, but this particular myth continued to circulate even as Kathryn Switzer was running the 1967 marathon.

-Now is the time to put eight other running myths (pun intended) to rest and move on to more challenging questions like, why are Trix only for kids?
+Now is the time to put eight other long running myths (pun intended) to rest and move on to more challenging questions like, why are Trix only for kids?

-Myth 1: Running is bad for your knees
+Myth 1: Running is Bad for Your Knees

 Since 45% of all running injuries involve knee pain the belief persists that running is inherently bad for the knees.
 However, the majority of knee related issues are a result of weak hips, tight muscles and overuse.

 Researchers, such as Dr. Michelle Wolcott from the University Of Colorado School Of Medicine, note numerous studies show that weight-bearing exercises, like running, help prevent osteoporosis and osteoarthritis.
-Repetitive motion is required for the cartilage around the knee to receive oxygen and nutrients; running is one way to provide this stimulus.

 Jonathan Chang, an orthopedic surgeon in Alhambra, Calif., says that exercise appears to stimulate cartilage to repair to minor damage.
 It could be that the impact of body weight when the foot hits the ground increases production of certain proteins in the cartilage that make it stronger, he says.